If I Knew You Were Comin' I'd've Baked a Cake: Cover versions

 In 1988, children's entertainment trio Sharon, Lois & Bram recorded the song that appeared on both their hit television series, The Elephant Show as well as their 10th Anniversary album, Happy Birthday.
 The song was later included in a collection of their best hits titled Great Big Hits.
 The trio also re-recorded the song for their second hit television series Skinnamarink TV in 1997.

-Baker Bob sang that song before Piella Bakewell murdered him at the beginning of the Wallace and Gromit cartoon A Matter of Loaf and Death.
+Baker Bob sang the song before Piella Bakewell murdered him at the beginning of the Wallace & Gromit cartoon A Matter of Loaf and Death.

 A version was used as the opening theme to Exit 57, a sketch comedy series that aired on Comedy Central and starred Amy Sedaris, Paul Dinello, Stephen Colbert, Mitch Rouse, and Jodi Lennon.

 Manhattan band The Maxes recorded a version of the song in 2008 as part of a 12-song Al Hoffman collection titled The Maxes Sing Al Hoffman.

 The song appeared on the M*A*S*H during the season one episode "Henry, Please Come Home" [original air date 11/19/1972].
 Two Tokyo-based geisha girls performed the song, along with acoustic guitar accompaniment, to Hawkeye Pierce, Henry Blake and Trapper John McIntyre.

 The song appeared in the 1978 film adaptation of Same Time, Next Year.
 When Doris is preparing to shower, George tells her that the song that played while they were making love was "If I Knew You Were Coming Id've Baked A Cake" and tells her that it will be their song.
 George later plays a part of the song on the piano in a later scene of the movie.